By Leocadia Bongben

 Implications for the Congo Basin

-“I could happily say that the tipping points do not affect the Congo Basin, but since the planet is a whole, this is not even good news for the Congo Basin,”Ononino regrets.
+“I could happily say that the tipping points do not affect the Congo Basin, but since the planet is a whole, this is not even good news for the Congo Basin, “Ononino regrets.

 The Amazon, one of the three forest basins in the world, including the forests of the Congo Basin and the forests of Borneo and Mekong, is in danger because of high deforestation rates, forest fires, and non-sustainable exploitation of Amazon forest resources.
 The Amazon has an estimated deforestation rate of 17%.
-The Congo Basin, still has much lower rates, from 0.01% to 0.03% compared to the Amazon.
+The Congo Basin still has much lower rates, from 0.01% to 0.03% compared to the Amazon.
 The magnitude of the difference between what is done in the Amazon and the Congo Basin is clear.

 The convention on biodiversity is currently being held in Cali, Colombia, the COP16 on biodiversity, and in a few weeks, we will have the COP29 in Baku, Azerbaijan.
 Climate platforms are avenues where decision-makers must pass from speech to action.

-“Only through taking bold and decisive action can we stop the current trend and postpone the tipping point.
-The report provides several sustainable solutions in terms of food, our agricultural system, our food system, energy-greenhouse gases, and also climate finance,” Ononino said.
+“Only by taking bold and decisive action can we stop the trend and postpone the tipping point.
+The report provides several sustainable solutions for the food-agricultural system, energy-greenhouse gases, and climate finance,” Ononino said.
+The WWF Director highlighted the need for awareness and action, urging strong leadership from governments so that strong decisions can be made.

 Lessons